 As already mentioned, we know by Leopoldt's theorem that $\mathcal{O}_L$ is free over its associated order in the classical Galois structure $H_c$.
-In order to study the analogous question for the non-classical Hopf-Galois structure $H$, we need the matrix of the action $M(H,L)$ where in $L$ we fix an integral basis.
+In order to study the analogous question for the non-classical Hopf-Galois structure $H$, we will follow the procedure described just at the end of Section \ref{sectfreenessgeneral}.
+In particular, we need the matrix of the action $M(H,L)$ where in $L$ we fix an integral basis.
 Therefore, we need to know an integral basis of $L$ and the action of $H$ on this basis.
 As for the first of these, we have the following result (see \cite{hudsonwilliams}):

 \begin{teo} Let $L/\mathbb{Q}$ be a cyclic quartic extension and let $a,b,c,d\in\mathbb{Z}$ as above.
 Define $z=\sqrt{a(d+b\sqrt{d})}$ and $w=\sqrt{a(d-b\sqrt{d})}$.
 Then, an integral basis of $K$ is given as follows: \begin{itemize} \item[1.]
-If $d\equiv0\,(\mathrm{mod}\,2)$, \item[2.]
-If $d\equiv1\,(\mathrm{mod}\,2)$ and $b\equiv1\,(\mathrm{mod}\,2)$, \item[3.]
-If $d\equiv1\,(\mathrm{mod}\,2)$, $b\equiv0(\mathrm{mod}\,2)$ and $a+b\equiv3\,(\mathrm{mod}\,4)$, \item[4.]
-If $d\equiv1\,(\mathrm{mod}\,2)$, $b\equiv0(\mathrm{mod}\,2)$, $a+b\equiv1\,(\mathrm{mod}\,4)$ and $a\equiv c\,(\mathrm{mod}\,4)$, \item[5.]
-If $d\equiv1\,(\mathrm{mod}\,2)$, $b\equiv0(\mathrm{mod}\,2)$, $a+b\equiv1\,(\mathrm{mod}\,4)$ and $a\equiv-c\,(\mathrm{mod}\,4)$, \end{itemize} \end{teo}
+If $d\equiv0\pmod 2$, $B=\{1,\sqrt{d},z,w\}.$ \item[2.]
+If $d\equiv1\pmod 2$ and $b\equiv1\pmod 2$, $B=\left\lbrace1,\frac{1+\sqrt{d}}{2},z,w\right\rbrace.$ \item[3.]
+If $d\equiv1\pmod 2$, $b\equiv0\pmod 2$ and $a+b\equiv3\pmod 4$, $B=\left\lbrace1,\frac{1+\sqrt{d}}{2},\frac{z+w}{2},\frac{z-w}{2}\right\rbrace.$ \item[4.]
+If $d\equiv1\pmod 2$, $b\pmod 2$, $a+b\equiv1\pmod 4$ and $a\equiv c\pmod 4$, \item[5.]
+If $d\equiv1\pmod 2$, $b\equiv0 \pmod 2$, $a+b\equiv1\pmod 4$ and $a\equiv-c\pmod 4$, \end{itemize} \end{teo}